ftimarah/ChromeEXT/README.md

 Hi!

-The goal of this project is to build a cosmetic ingredient checker via a chrome extension.
+The goal of this project is to build a cosmetic ingredient checker as a chrome extension.
 Once activated, the extension should detect any and all ingredients on a users web page.
 It will then display a pop-up notification of the ingredients and vital information assoicated with it.

 Tasks